matter-labs/eip1962/SPECIFICATION.md

 # Specification

 Universality of the precompile requires to think about edge cases.
-Proper splitting of structure ensures that if initial parameters such as field modulus non-residues for extension, etc. are passed correctly, then all the remaining arithmetic is well-defined.
-This document can be viewed as both API spec, implementation guide and use guide for some aspects
+Proper splitting of the structure ensures that if initial parameters (such as field modulus non-residues for extension, etc.) are passed correctly, then all the remaining arithmetic is well-defined.
+This document can be viewed as API spec, implementation guide, and user guide for some aspects

 ## ABI and parsing checks

-One precompile is intended to provide a variety of operations under the same address depending from the passed parameters.
-Full set of operations is the following:
+One precompile is intended to provide a variety of operations under the same address, depending on the arguments passed.
+The full set of operations is defined as follows:

 ```
 pub const OPERATION_ENCODING_LENGTH: usize = 1;